ThomasNoSimp/conceptxlib/README.md

 ## Overview

-`conceptxlib` is a Lua library designed for managing a list of student records.
-It provides functions to fetch all student data, fetch student data by ID, fetch student data by name, and fetch student data by email.
-This library is useful for educational software that needs to manage and retrieve student information efficiently.
+`conceptxlib` is a Lua library meticulously designed for managing a comprehensive list of student records.
+It provides functions to fetch all student data, as well as to fetch student data by unique identifiers such as ID, name, email, and age.
+This library is particularly useful for educational software that needs to manage and retrieve student information efficiently.

 ## Table of Contents